mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## In Progress

 - [ ] Email travel agent mark about the flights
-- [ ] Efficiency measurements using coincidence.
-NaI first
-- [ ] We want to test out optical photons from the centre of the sphere and see how the size of scintillator, size of flat spot, and size of collection area change the light collection
 - [ ] Analyse the different source tests with the balloon detectors, based on the activities measured using CAPINTEC
+- [ ] Bug Tom to get his PSD circuit and play with it
 - [ ] Have a look at simulating a lead cap for a cylindrical detector, to see what the neutron multiplication looks like.
 Might need higher energy neutrons?
 - [ ] [[Timeline for the n-gamma counter]]
 - [ ] [[n-gamma counter for Francois]]